Gao2546/Agentic_Platform_for_Search_and_Analyze_Data/README.md

 **Phase 1: Build Data Pipeline & Infrastructure**

 1. **Data Lake, Data Warehouse & Storage:**
-   * Successfully installed and connected MinIO to serve as the Data Lake for storing Raw Data and Processed Data (Silver/Gold Layer).
+   * Successfully installed and connected MinIO to serve as the Data Lake for storing Raw Data and Processed Data.
    * Successfully installed and connected PostgreSQL for storing system Metadata and prepared it for High-dimensional Vector storage in the `knowledge_embeddings` table using the `pgvector` extension.
    * Updated the database schema by adding a `ui_position` (JSONB) column to store the X and Y coordinates of the Task Graph and configured `ON DELETE CASCADE` for efficient cascading data deletion.